affinda/affinda-python/docs/sync_operations.md

 - `has_challenges` (`bool`): Filter for documents with challenges.
 Default value is None.
 - `custom_identifier` (`str`): Filter for documents with this custom identifier.
 Default value is None.
+- `compact` (`bool`): If "true", the response is compacted to annotations' parsed data.
+Annotations' meta data are excluded.
+Default is "false".
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: